STBRR/AndroidHacking/Notes.md

 This is essentially providing functionality to our application so that we can share text to it and whatever text is passed to it from another application will be displayed in this activity and also logged with LogCat.

+- Why would an application send an intent to us?

+Because in our `AndroidManifest.xml` document.
+We specified the category within our Activity as `android.intent.category.DEFAULT` meaning that our Proof of Concept application will show in the list of Applications when we highlight some text and choose the 'Share' option.
+With `android.intent.action.SEND` we tell the Android OS that our application can be used to handle text sharing.

 ```java
 public class SecretActivity extends AppCompatActivity {